SriramKatta/cmake_cpp_ref/README.md

 # CMake with Nested Folder Structure

-This repository demonstrates a very basic C++ project setup using CMake with a nested folder structure.
-It is designed to help you understand how to organize your project and configure CMake to build it effectively.
+This repository demonstrates a basic C++ project setup using CMake with a nested folder structure.
+It is designed to help you understand how to organize your project and configure CMake to build it effectively with cmake.

 ## Project Structure

-Here is a simple flow chart:

 ```
 cmake_cpp_ref/
+├── .gitignore
+├── CMakeLists.txt
+├── LICENSE
+├── README.md
+├── cmake
+│   ├── CPM.cmake
+│   └── eigen.cmake
 ├── header
 │   └── header.hpp
-├── src
-│   ├── main
-│   │   ├── CMakeLists.txt
-│   │   └── main.cpp
-│   └── CMakeLists.txt
+└── src
     ├── CMakeLists.txt
+    └── main
-├── LICENSE
+        ├── CMakeLists.txt
-└── README.md
+        └── main.cpp
 ```

 ## How It Works